 These tiny dried flakes have a cheesy, nutty taste making it a great addition to many dishes, especially vegan ones.
 They are also packed with nutrients, especially B vitamins.
 You can find fortified or unfortified versions in the store, varying in nutrient levels.
 Regardless of which you buy, the benefits are extensive.

 Due to the beta-1,3 glucan, it can aid in reducing cholesterol, improving digestion and aiding in weight management.
 It's probiotic content also contributes to a healthier gut and stronger immune system.

-For those reducing their animal intake, nutritional yeast provides all the amino acids your body cannot product, making it a complete protein.
+For those reducing their animal intake, nutritional yeast provides all the amino acids your body cannot produce, making it a complete protein.
 Additionally, it is rich in B vitamins, even offering B12 in the fortified version.
 The benefits go on and on!